cecilpang/autobus-paper/README.md

     ```
     GEMINI_API_KEY=<your Gemini key>
     ```
-4. Create sample data.
+5. Create sample data.
 A sqlite database file 'db.sqlite' will be created in the sub-directory `database`.
     ```
     uv run --script src/create_sample_data.py
     ```
-5. Execute the 3 tasks.
+6. Execute the 3 tasks.
 Task 1 and 2 can run in parallel.
 Task 3 depends on the outcomes of Tasks 1 and 2.
-Use the Gemini CLI with the `autobus-prolog` skill to execute each task by pointing it to the respective task instruction file in `tasks/`.

     Task 1:
     ```